Travel Guide for the Italian Region of Friuli Venezia Giulia: Exploring The Northern Border Region

 THINGS TO DO

-- Cantine Aperte: A fantastic way to taste to is to come for Italy’s Cantine Aperte, when many Italian vineyards open up their tasting rooms to the public on the last Sunday in May.
+- Cantine Aperte: A fantastic way to taste to is to come for Italy’s Cantine Aperte, on a private wine tour, when many Italian vineyards open up their tasting rooms to the public on the last Sunday in May.

 - Hikers and bikers are specifically drawn to the rolling green hills of Isonzo Valley in Collio.
 The winding roads take them on a spectacular journey through charming little villages and acres of vineyards.
 You can also zip around on a yellow branded vespa!